How do I apply to the fellowship?

 Is there funding for travel to national meetings?

-he annual VAQS Summer Institute, typically held in August every year, is mandatory and is funded by the VA.
+Fellows are expected to attend the annual VAQS Summer Institute, typically held in August every year (fully funded).
 However, there is no guaranteed funding for other professional meetings.
-This will be site dependent – please contact your site of interest for more information.

 Are there funds or tuition support to pursue other degrees during the fellowship?